Blog Home

 Walking for Weight Loss

 Research shows that a walking program can result in successful weight loss.
-You can boost the calories burned and the likelihood that you will stick with your plan when you incorporate a few simple guidelines.
+You can boost the calories you burn and your likelihood of sticking with your plan by incorporating a few simple guidelines.

 Put in the time.

-According to the American College of Sports Medicine, 150 to 250 minutes per week of moderate-intensity exercise (walking) can result in modest weight loss, but more significant weight loss requires more than 250 minutes.
-This means that if you truly want to initiate changes in your weight you should commit to at least a 50 minute walk, five days per week.
+According to the American College of Sports Medicine, 150 to 250 minutes per week of moderate-intensity exercise, like walking, can result in modest weight loss.
+However, more significant weight loss requires more than 250 minutes.
+This means that if you truly want to initiate changes in your weight, you should commit to at least a 50-minute walk, five days per week.
 If you are a beginner, do what you can now and work up to this goal.
 If you put in the time, you will get the results.

 Step up the intensity.

 Boosting the intensity of your walk will help you burn more calories.
-Try speed intervals by walking quickly for 60 seconds and recovering at a slower pace for 30 seconds throughout the workout.
+Try speed intervals: walk quickly for 60 seconds and recover at a slower pace for 30 seconds throughout the workout.
 Take an outdoor route with hills or stairs, or increase the incline on your treadmill.
 Break up your routine by hiking on the weekends.
 The hills, elevation, and rough terrain will challenge you to work harder.

 Stay committed.

-It takes time to build your fitness level and to burn the necessary calories for weight loss.
-With consistent exercise, your body will be able to push harder and longer to boost calorie burn.
+Building your fitness level takes time.
+With regular exercise, your body can push harder and longer to boost calorie burn.
 Going out for a leisurely walk once a week may provide health benefits, but it likely won’t be enough to initiate weight loss.
-Pick the number of days that you can commit to exercising and stick with it to see results.
+Choose the number of days you can dedicate to exercise and remain consistent to achieve results.

 Give it purpose.

 Use your walk to run errands.
 A 25-minute brisk walk to and from the post office counts as a workout.
 Once you get to the mall, walk the halls for 30 minutes before you start shopping.
 Invite your co-worker to a walking meeting.
-One study showed that people who walked the dog for just 20 minutes, five days per week lost an average of 14 pounds in a year.
-When your workout helps you accomplish a task, it is much easier to squeeze it into your day.
+One study showed that people who walked the dog for just 20 minutes, five days per week, lost an average of 14 pounds in a year.
+When your workout helps you accomplish a task, squeezing it into your day is much easier.

 Make it fun.

-Ask friends to join you or reserve your walk for special time with a loved one.
-The more enjoyable your exercise the more likely your workout will be something you want to do, not something you have to do.
+Ask friends to join you or reserve your walk for special times with loved ones.
+The more enjoyable your exercise, the more likely you'll want to do your workout.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.